Sara Ali Khan Shares A Funny Shayari; Calls Herself 'Sasti Rekha'

 Along with these beautiful pictures, Sara trolled herself and wrote a goofy caption for them which read, ""In aankhon ki masti, Rekha Ji se hai Sara bahut sasti,Luckily, voh apne aap pe hi hasti.
 She says all this and then voh fasti.#sarakishayari #ShouldWriteADiary #UffSoFiery."

-Sara Ali Khan's hilarious caption left the fans in splits.
+Sara Ali Khan's hilarious caption left fans in splits.
 Her 'Coolie No 1' co-star Varun Dhawan commented, "U have a lot of free time."

-Sara Ali Khan is currently busy filming for David Dhawan's Coolie No 1' opposite Varun Dhawan.
-The film is a remake of Govinda-Karisma Kapoor's film by the same name.
-Besides this film, she will also be seen in Imtiaz Ali's 'Aaj Kal' in which Kartik Aaryan plays her love interest.
+Sara Ali Khan is currently busy filming David Dhawan's Coolie No 1' opposite Varun Dhawan.
+The film is a remake of Govinda-Karisma Kapoor's film of the same name.
+Besides this movie, she will also be seen in Imtiaz Ali's 'Aaj Kal' in which Kartik Aaryan plays her love interest.

 Sara Ali Khan Sets Major Fashion Goals With Her New NYC Pictures!